Empowering Your Child Through Effective Advocacy

 Connect with Other Parents and Support Groups

-Join local or online support groups for parents of dyslexic children.
-These groups can provide valuable resources, advice, and encouragement as you navigate the advocacy process.
+Join local or online support groups for parents of children labeled as dyslexic These groups can provide valuable resources, advice, and encouragement as you navigate the advocacy process.
 Sharing your experiences with other parents can also help you learn from their successes and challenges.